vert-x/mod-lang-php/README.md

 read from and write to files asynchronously.
 They allow asynchronous random file access.

-AsyncFile can provide instances of `ReadStream` and `WriteStream` via the `getReadStream` and `getWriteStream` functions, so you can pump files to and from other stream objects such as net sockets, HTTP requests and responses, and WebSockets.
+AsyncFile implements the `ReadStream` and `WriteStream` interfaces, allowing them to be used in related APIs.

 They also allow you to read and write directly to them.